Dead Sea Scrolls: Ownership, forgeries, and copyright

+First findings' path, 1946-1954

-Arrangements with the Bedouins left the scrolls in the hands of a third party until a profitable sale of them could be negotiated.
+Arrangements with the Bedouins left the very first scroll findings in the hands of a third party until a profitable sale of them could be negotiated.
 That third party, George Isha'ya, was a member of the Syriac Orthodox Church, who soon contacted St Mark's Monastery in the hope of getting an appraisal of the nature of the texts.
 News of the find then reached Metropolitan Athanasius Yeshue Samuel, better known as Mar Samuel.
 After examining the scrolls and suspecting their antiquity, Mar Samuel expressed an interest in purchasing them.
 Four scrolls found their way into his hands: the Isaiah Scroll (1QIsa^{a}), the Community Rule, the Habakkuk Pesher (a commentary on the book of Habakkuk), and the Genesis Apocryphon.
 More scrolls soon surfaced in the antiquities market, and Professor Eleazer Sukenik and Professor Benjamin Mazar, archaeologists at Hebrew University, soon found themselves in possession of three, The War Scroll, Thanksgiving Hymns, and another, more fragmented, Isaiah Scroll (1QIsa^{b}).

 Four of the Dead Sea Scrolls eventually went up for sale in an advertisement on 1 June 1954, The Wall Street Journal.
 On 1 July 1954, the scrolls, after delicate negotiations and accompanied by three people including Mar Samuel, arrived at the Waldorf-Astoria Hotel in New York.
 They were purchased by Professor Mazar and the son of Professor Sukenik, Yigael Yadin, for $250,000 (approximately $ in dollars), and brought to Jerusalem.

+Forgeries since 2002

 Since 2002, many forgeries of Dead Sea Scrolls have appeared on black markets.
 In 2020, the Museum of the Bible in the United States (also known as Green Collection) reported that all 16 purported "Dead Sea Scroll fragments" they had acquired between 2009 and 2014 were in fact modern forgeries.